SeanKilleen/seankilleen.github.io/hire/index.md

 * High-performing, enabled, and engaged teams
 * The growth of leaders within teams and organizations
 * Organizational agility -- a culture of learning, experimentation, and quality
+* Confidence in code via automated testing and great processes
 * DevOps-related expertise (CI/CD pipelines, operational visibility, robust delivery mechanisms)

 ## Are we a good match?